 Fourth, a historical bouillon will have an unmistakable Belle Epoque decor, filled with Art Nouveau woodwork and glass ceilings, with original floor tiles.
 Typically, you’ll enter into a modest-sized room with a large bar on the side.
 Beyond, a larger room will open up, usually topped with a glass ceiling canopy.

-They may not be in the Guide Michelin, but the bouillons of Paris should be on any discerning list of things to do, especially if you're looking for the offbeat side of Paris.
+They may not be in the Guide Michelin, but the bouillons of Paris should be on any discerning list of things to do, especially if you're hoping to experience the offbeat side of Paris.

-The only way to be sure is to go out and undertake some personal scientific research.
+The only way to be sure is to go out and undertake some scientific research yourself.

 This is the new kid on the block, the one opened in 2017.
 It also happens to be largely responsible for the renewed interest in this type of restaurant.
 It may be modern and warmly sleek with its red banquettes and wooden chairs but the emphasis on traditional fare and low prices has made it the talk of Paris.